Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 excerpt_separator: <!--more-->
 ---

-I'm currently reading reading Euclid's [*Elements*](https://en.wikipedia.org/wiki/Euclid%27s_Elements), which is a geometry text book where figures are constructed using a straightedge a compass.
+Euclid's [*Elements*](https://en.wikipedia.org/wiki/Euclid%27s_Elements) is a geometry text book where figures are constructed using a straightedge a compass.

 This post is about the first proposition in the *Elements*; creating an equilateral triangle from scratch.